 Park Overview

 Lassen Volcanic National Park is a treasure trove of hydrothermal activity with geological wonders and pristine alpine lakes.
 It’s at the crossroads of three unique biological areas: the Cascade Mountains, the Sierra Nevada Mountains, and the Great Basin.
-There are several areas in the park to view boiling springs, belching mud pots, and hissing steam vents.
+The park has several areas to view boiling springs, belching mud pots, and hissing steam vents.

 The southwest entrance of Lassen National Park is a short 30-minute drive from Chester.
 The park’s highlights can be seen from the main park road if you have less than a full day.
 Before getting to the park, download the Then and Now Audio Driving Tour.

-Chester is an ideal location to base out of while visiting Lassen Park, local lodging choices.
+Chester is an ideal location to use as a base camp while visiting Lassen Park.
+Check out local lodging choices.

 When to Visit Lassen Volcanic National Park

 The Park is well worth visiting at different times of the year.
-Lassen gets tons of snow in the winter, a variety of wildflowers in the early summer, unique hydrothermal and volcanic features during the summer, and beautiful vibrant fall colors in the fall.
+Lassen gets tons of snow in the winter, wildflowers in the early summer, unique hydrothermal and volcanic features during the summer, and beautiful, vibrant fall colors.

 Getting Started